How To Overcome Doubt in a Relationship in Just a Few Steps

 1. Clarify what you actually want—to yourself

 As Turecki notes, a lot of relationship doubt has less to do with the other person and more to do with you—and not knowing what you want.
-So, take some time to get clear about your wants and needs in a relationship—whether that’s through journaling, meditation, therapy, or anything else that helps you access your innermost thoughts.
+It’s important to take some time to get clear about your wants and needs in a relationship—whether that’s through journaling, meditation, therapy, or anything else that helps you access your innermost thoughts.

 2. Acknowledge whether doubt is a pattern

 In other cases, doubt may manifest as the effect of a different commitment problem.
 “Being lost, being controlled, being left, being judged, or being rejected could lead you to struggle with committing to a partner and to have doubt in a relationship,” says Turecki.
-Simply understanding this reality can help you come to the conclusion that the doubt you’re feeling is not a product of your relationship at all—which can help you let go of it.
+Simply understanding this reality can help you realize that the doubt you’re feeling is not a product of your relationship at all—which can help you let go of it.

 3. Have an honest, clear conversation with your partner

-If doubt isn’t a pattern for you, then your gut may be trying to tell you something by raising an internal red flag.
-Some doubts certainly are based on circumstantial evidence of a partner’s behaviors that may merit clarification, says Games.
-In this scenario, learning how to overcome doubt in a relationship will require having an open, honest conversation with your partner.
+If doubt isn’t a pattern for you, or you’re suddenly having doubts about your relationship, then your gut may be trying to tell you something.
+Some doubts are based on circumstantial evidence of a partner’s behaviors that may merit clarification, says Games.
+In this scenario, it’s important to give your significant other the benefit of the doubt by having an open, honest conversation with them.

 “Get clear on your vision for the future as a couple, and get honest with one another about whether you are both in alignment about what it is you want, value, and envision your lives to be like together,” says Turecki.
-This can help you quell fears about whether your partner is on the same page as you are and remove any question marks surrounding their behaviors or the intent behind them.
+This can help quell fears about whether you and your partner are on the same page and remove any question marks surrounding their behaviors or the intent behind them.

 If doubt still seems to be lurking in the background, perhaps due to any of the aforementioned personal insecurities, communicate that to your partner, says Turecki.
-Perhaps you just need more frequent reassurance from them, which they also may be more than willing to give if you just ask.
+Perhaps you just need more frequent reassurance from them, which they might be more than willing to provide—if you just ask.

 4. Talk out your doubts with a trusted third party

-Sometimes, both personal introspection and a conversation with your partner can fall short in helping you figure out how to overcome doubts in a relationship.
-And in this case, it may be helpful to process what you’re feeling with a close trusted friend or therapist, says Thompson.
+Sometimes, both personal introspection and a conversation with your partner can fall short in helping you figure out how to overcome doubts or uncertainty in a relationship.
+In this case, it may be helpful to process what you’re feeling with a trusted friend or a therapist, says Thompson.
 “If they know you well, they may be able to remind you of what it is you’re really looking for in a relationship, and shed light on whether the doubts you’re feeling are something you should listen to, or if they’re coming from a place of fear or insecurity.”

 Loading More Posts...